Oxfam

 Oxfam’s shift to digital learning has proved a cost-effective way to increase the speed and reach of knowledge sharing across the organization.
 Using Elucidat, they have developed a new model for L&D which embraces their core values:

-• Empowerment: Enabling anyone to capture and contribute their expertise to support Oxfam’s mission.
+• Empowerment: Enabling anyone to create elearning to support Oxfam’s mission.

 • Inclusiveness: Creating digital learning that’s truly inclusive of employees in different regions: translated into different languages and adapted for partners.